Vice-Chancellor and Executive

 Chief Operating Officer

 Sophie Bowen joined Middlesex University in 2016.
 Prior to this, she worked at St George’s University of London as University Secretary and Director of Academic Administration and Quality.
-She also held a variety of roles at the University of Birmingham.
+She also held a variety of roles at the University of Birmingham including Director of Student Services.
 Sophie graduated from the University of Oxford with a BA and MPhil (Research) in Sociology as well as an MBA from the Open University.

-At Middlesex, Sophie is responsible for the management and leadership of the Planning Unit, Academic Registry, Computing and Communications Systems Services (CCSS), Human Resource Services, Governance and Regulation and records management.
+At Middlesex, Sophie is responsible for the management and leadership of the Planning Unit, Academic Registry, Computing and Communications Systems Services (CCSS), Human Resource Services, Student and Legal Affairs, Business Enhancement Unit and Governance.